jitendermittal8697/Word-Hatch-Web-/README.md

 # ChromeExtension
-Extension to build good vocabulary
+Extension that can work as a dictionary alternate.